jcabelloc/jcabelloc.github.io/_posts/2019-03-23-learning-curves.md

 As we see in the learning curve of a high bias model, the training performance and validation performance get closer each other with a small set size.
 We also see that increasing the training set size does not help to improve the performance.

 Now, let's plot the learning curve for a 10-degree polynomial model (high variance).
-Using a similar approach, we just call he plot learning curve procedure.
+Using a similar approach, we just call the plot learning curve procedure.
 Similarly, to plot the learning curve as a function of the training set size, 80 polynomial models have been trained.
 The performance (RMSE) is measured for each one of these 80 linear models using the entire validation set.

 ```python